CodeAndCrux/codeandcrux.github.io/fun_time_arsenal.md

 Spending time with friends and family is the best way to spend time.
 The Fun Time Arsenal is a compilation of tools that can bring us back to our roots as beings that thrive when we are enjoying our time together.

+When we have something to focus on, like a game or a trick, our conversations and interactions flow more naturally and there are fewer awkward silences.
+The Fun Time Arsenal offers those somethings to focus on that will lubricate our social interactions.

 ----

 # <a name="Tricks">Tricks</a>